 Guidance for directory structuring may be useful to authors, especially in the case of a relatively simple IEPD with a single schema document subset, and a few extension and external schema documents.
 The following are common non-normative practices for IEPD directories:

 Create a root directory for the IEPD from the name and version identifier of the IEPD.
 For example my_iepd-3.2rev4.
-(Rule 7-3, MPD Archive Uncompresses to a Single Root Directory, above)
+(Rule 7-3, IEPD Archive Uncompresses to a Single Root Directory, above)

-For every MPD, an mpd-catalog.xml artifact (Rule 5-1, MPD Has an mpd-catalog.xml in its Root Directory, above) is required to be in the MPD root directory
+For every IEPD, an iepd-catalog.xml artifact (Rule 5-1, IEPD Has an iepd-catalog.xml in its Root Directory, above) is required to be in the IEPD root directory

-If extending the MPD catalog document, then per Rule 5-3, MPD Catalog Extension XML Catalog Document in Root Directory, above mpd-catalog-extension-xml-catalog.xml must reside in the same relative directory as the mpd-catalog.xml it supports (normally, the MPD root directory). mpd-catalog-extension.xsd can be located anywhere in the MPD because mpd-catalog-extension-xml-catalog.xml correlates its namespace to its URI.
-However, this specification recommends both artifacts be co-located in the MPD root directory for visibility:
+If extending the IEPD catalog document, then per Rule 5-3, IEPD Catalog Extension XML Catalog Document in Root Directory, above iepd-catalog-extension-xml-catalog.xml must reside in the same relative directory as the iepd-catalog.xml it supports (normally, the IEPD root directory). iepd-catalog-extension.xsd can be located anywhere in the IEPD because iepd-catalog-extension-xml-catalog.xml correlates its namespace to its URI.
+However, this specification recommends both artifacts be co-located in the IEPD root directory for visibility:

-mpd-catalog-extension-xml-catalog.xml (Rule 5-3, MPD Catalog Extension XML Catalog Document in Root Directory, above)
+iepd-catalog-extension-xml-catalog.xml (Rule 5-3, IEPD Catalog Extension XML Catalog Document in Root Directory, above)

-mpd-catalog-extension.xsd
+iepd-catalog-extension.xsd

-Include the following artifacts and ensure each is identified (tagged) appropriately within the MPD catalog document:
+Include the following artifacts and ensure each is identified (tagged) appropriately within the IEPD catalog document:

 readme artifact